g2384/Life-In-The-UK/Facts.md

 Northern Ireland.
 - Great Britain: England, Scotland and Wales.
 - The words ‘Britain’, ‘British Isles’ or ‘British’, however, are used here to refer to everyone in the UK.
-- Islands which are closely linked with the UK but are not part of it:
+- Islands which are closely linked with the UK but are not part of it.
+These have their own governments and are called **‘Crown dependencies’**:
   - the Channel Islands
   - the Isle of Man.
-- These have their own governments and are called **‘Crown dependencies’**.
 - British overseas territories (They are linked to the UK but are not part of it):
   - St Helena
   - the Falkland Islands